omichelsen/ole.michelsen.dk/src/blog/how-to-take-screenshots-with-puppeteer-and-jest.md

 # tags: ["javascript"]
 ---

-You can use a Puppeteer, a headless browser that lets you program user interactions, to load your website and capture screenshots (and videos).
-This can be highly useful for documentation, marketing (App Store, blog posts etc.), comparison testing etc.
+Puppeteer is a headless browser that lets you load your website, program user interactions, and capture screenshots and videos.
+This can be highly useful for documentation, marketing for the App Store, blog posts, comparison testing etc.

-_Note_: For this article I'm going to use the following example project with a simple input form: https://github.com/omichelsen/puppeteer-example.
+_Note_: For this article I'm going to use an example project with a simple input form: https://github.com/omichelsen/puppeteer-example.

 ## Taking screenshots with Puppeteer